-The old mediaeval fortress built on this site was founded back in the 11th century, was extended in the 14th century, and restored in later centuries.
+The old medieval fortress built on this site was founded in the 11th century.
+It was extended in the 14th century and restored in later centuries.
 The castle was frequented by many monarchs, including Edward I, Louis XIII, and Louis XIV.

 The castle is surrounded by a moat (now dry) and was defended by two rectangular towers.
 Within its walls, there’s a large interior courtyard and a terrace that overlooks the moat.
 In the lower yard of the castle, I discovered medieval cellars where delectable wines are aged.
 There are several underground rooms, passageways, and caves as well.